- Feeling like the NBN isn't working out for you?

 4G vs 5G: What’s the difference?

 While 4G broadband is the more popular option among customers, 5G broadband is also fast becoming a favourite among consumers these days.
-It is designed with the same technology as the 4G broadband, but with faster and more efficient performance.
+It is designed with similar technology to that of 4G broadband, but with faster and more efficient performance.
+5G offers extremely low latency, as well as download speeds that are faster than anything 4G or even the NBN can offer.

 Top NBN Alternatives